jmethao/Project_3/README.md

 ## **1) Are there any population distribution trends that we are seeing with alligators in Florida?**

+To run the bar graph for this question, go to James_code folder and select the index_james.html.html.Use a local web server such as python -m http.server if you have Python installed, or Live Server in VS Code, you can open the file.

+James Analysis: I expected the most amount of alligators to be harvested in counties that encompassed the Everglades.
+I was surprised to see that the 2 largest alligator harvests happened in counties that were around the Orlando metro area.

 ## **2) Has alligator sightings decreased or increased over time?**

-First off, to view the heatmap, you will have to download the github respository if you have not already.
-Go the the "Alligator Sighting Heatmap" folder and using a local web server such as python -m http.server if you have Python installed, or Live Server in VS Code, you can open the file: index_mai.html
+First off, to view the heatmap, you will have to go to the the "Alligator Sighting Heatmap" folder and using a local web server such as python -m http.server if you have Python installed, or Live Server in VS Code, you can open the file: index_mai.html

 Why It's Important to Know if Alligator Sightings Have Increased or Decreased?
 There are many reason why tracking alligator sightings is important.
 A few of them are the following below: